graim/GraimLabWebsite/team/index.md

 # <i class="fas fa-users"></i>Team

-The Graim lab is currently recruiting PhD students, undergraduate researchers.
-PhD students can apply through [CISE](https://www.cise.ufl.edu/academics/graduate/phd/) or the [Genetics and Genomics](http://ufgi.ufl.edu/grad-program/) program at UF.
-Graduate level researchers should send an introductory email and undergraduate researchers should apply through [this google form](https://docs.google.com/forms/d/e/1FAIpQLSfVRt82UDINJlIHZn858qKjeD8qR4kIAMq85jNibOfhf0Vy_g/viewform?usp=sf_link).
+The Graim lab is currently recruiting undergraduate researchers, PhD students, and postdoctoral scholars.
+Prospective PhD students can apply through [CISE](https://www.cise.ufl.edu/academics/graduate/phd/) or the [Genetics and Genomics](http://ufgi.ufl.edu/grad-program/) program at UF, and please also send an introductory email outlining your relevant training and what specifically interests you about the lab.
+Undergraduate researchers should apply through [this google form](https://docs.google.com/forms/d/e/1FAIpQLSfVRt82UDINJlIHZn858qKjeD8qR4kIAMq85jNibOfhf0Vy_g/viewform?usp=sf_link).

 We are a collaborative lab that works closely with researchers at UF and other universities.